macdit3/appointment-scheduler-backend/database-design.md

 ### Database Schema Design for Supabase (PostgreSQL)

 Based on the requirements to store business information, services, appointments, and clients, I've designed the following database schema that follows normalization principles and best practices for PostgreSQL/Supabase.

+## Database Design Using AI Assistant:

+### Prompt for database design:
+Req: Claude AI 3.7 Sonnet Model
+Why?
+Identifying tables related to the defined database

+### The prompt must follow the 5 define effective prompt engineering principles
+based on the Effective Prompt Engineering for Generative AI book

+I'm building a small business appointment scheduler and need help designing a database model.
+I've already created a frontend and now need to design tables for Supabase (which is PostgreSQL-based).

+My application needs to store:
+1. Business information (name, address, contact info, hours)
+2. Services offered (name, duration, price, description)
+3. Appointments (date, time, service, client, status)
+4. Clients (name, contact info, notes)

+Based on pages 47-58 of "Database Design for Mere Mortals," please help me:
+1. Identify the correct tables needed
+2. Define proper fields for each table with appropriate data types
+3. Establish relationships between tables (primary/foreign keys)
+4. Apply normalization principles to avoid redundancy
+5. Consider indexing for performance
+6. Add any additional tables or fields that would be valuable

+Please explain your reasoning for key decisions and any best practices I should follow.

+### Response:

+1. Generated the 10 tables with their relationships, 1:M, 1:1, or M:M

 ## 1. Tables and Fields